EVENING PRIOR TO

 Serving in the British Armed Forces was a childhood dream for Andy, who continues to reflect positively on his time in the army and the fantastic opportunities and experiences it allowed him to experience.
 A testament to his attitude in overcoming adversity, he doesn’t let the severity of his injuries stop him from living his life with a positive mindset.

 SIEMENS GAS & POWER – EPC

 MENTAL HEALTH – MAKING A DIFFERENCE

 Siemens Energy Management were shortlisted for the 2019 Impact Awards from Mates in Mind for their mental health approach.
-Bruce Durham will explore with Steve Jones what lead to Siemens being shortlisted, the approach they took, the outcomes achieved and the plans for the future
+Steve Jones will share with us what lead to Siemens being shortlisted, the approach they took, the outcomes achieved and the plans for the future

 DANNY SCULTHORPE &

 IT’S OK NOT TO BE OK

 “Ask a friend if they’re OK and ask them again because you just might trigger something inside them